isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1830.md

 ---
-title: AgileREPORTER Version 19.3 - Package (Small Merchant and Wholesale Banks)
+title: AgileREPORTER is an enterprise-wide regulatory reporting platform that can automate regulatory reporting for banks and financial institutions in multiple regulatory jurisdictions .
+The solution is able to comply with the revised MAS 610 regulatory reporting requirements.
 permalink: /productivity-solutions-grant/solutionrepo/solution1830
 ---

 ### Description

-AgileREPORTER is an enterprise-wide regulatory reporting platform that can automate regulatory reporting for banks and financial institutions in multiple regulatory jurisdictions .
-The solution is able to comply with the revised MAS 610 regulatory reporting requirements.
+200206632K

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_Vermeg_Annex_3.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+N.A.

 ### Sector Specialisation